 Deciding what makes a card one of the best Pokémon cards is tricky.
-You could pick the most powerful Pokémon cards, the most popular, those with an uncontested nostalgia, the most visually creative, inclusions from the best Pokémon decks, or the rare Pokémon cards that can be flipped for a high price on the second-hand market.
+You could pick the most powerful Pokémon, the most popular, the most visually creative, inclusions from the best Pokémon decks, or the rare Pokémon cards that can be flipped for a high price on the second-hand market.
 All viable, and all important to mastering how to play Pokémon cards as best you can.